Spatio-temporal probabilistic forecast using MMAF-guided learning: Introduction

 The paper is organized as follows.
-In Section \ref{sec2}, we describe the modeling assumptions that guide the design of the embedding and the feature extraction routine.
-In Section \ref{new}, we present the optimization problem inspired by a PAC Bayesian bound for $\theta$-lex weakly dependent random fields, and the specific design of the training routine for stochastic feed-forward neural networks.
+In \textbf{Section \ref{sec2}}, we describe the modeling assumptions that guide the design of the embedding and the feature extraction routine.
+In \textbf{Section \ref{new}}, we present the optimization problem inspired by a PAC Bayesian bound for $\theta$-lex weakly dependent data, and the specific design of the training routine for stochastic feed-forward neural networks.
 We also discuss the inference mode related to the latter and the causal interpretation of the ensemble forecasts.
-The experimental setup is discussed in Section \ref{sec3}, whereas the performance of MMAF-guided learning applied to our data and the comparisons with state-of-the-art deep learning networks are presented in Section \ref{sec4}.
-Section \ref{sec5} concludes.
+The experimental setup is described in \textbf{Section \ref{sec3}}, whereas the comparison between the performance of stochastic feed-forward neural networks and generative models is presented in \textbf{Section \ref{sec4}}. \textbf{Section \ref{sec5}} concludes.